 Fully furnished home about 20 - 30 minutes from Ann Arbor and The Big House.
 We are on Portage Lake, connected to the Huron River and the Chain of Lakes (8 lakes).
 Swimming, sandy bottom, 100 feet of docks, includes use of four kayaks, canoe, paddleboat and row boat, paddles, oars and life jackets are included.

 The second floor has three bedrooms and one full bathroom.
-Large master bedroom with queen size bed and large windows facing lake.
+Large master bedroom with queen size bed and large windows facing the lake.
 Second bedroom has two twin beds.
 Third bedroom has two twin beds in a trundle (one hides under the other when not in use).
 All sheets, pillows, pillow cases and many towels are included.

-The first floor is open and has complete kitchen, dining room area, living room area and sitting area.
+The first floor is open and has a complete kitchen, dining room area, living room area and sitting area.
 Living room area has two couches, one is a queen bed pull-out.
 Full bathroom also on first floor.
 Separate laundry room with washer and dryer and fully stocked with detergents and cleaning products if you need to do laundry.

 Our lake is about 90 feet deep and fishing includes bluegill, crappie, largemouth bass, northern pike, rock bass, smallmouth bass, sunfish and walleye.
-I have caught some of these, but have only seen some, like walleye and pike, caught by neighbors.
+We have caught some of these, but have only seen some, like walleye and pike, caught by neighbors.
 Our lake covers about 644 square acres.
 There are designated catch and release areas on the Huron River nearby.

 We are 20 minutes from the Big House and we are good for football weekends.
 Fall football weekends are not only good for Michigan football, but Fall is a great time to use our four kayaks and canoe.
 The summer residents are mainly gone and there is very little boat traffic.